espressif/esp-faq/docs/en/application-solution/esp-matter.rst

 Does ESP Matter have a test tool/test app?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - Yes, it is recommended to use `chip-tool <https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/chip_tool_guide.md>`_.
-You can also refer to `Configuration test chip tool <https ://docs.espressif.com/projects/esp-matter/en/main/esp32/developing.html#test-setup-chip-tool>`_.
+  - Yes, it is recommended to use `chip-tool <https://github.com/espressif/connectedhomeip/tree/v1.0.0.2/examples/chip-tool>`__.

 ---------------------